Release Date: September 18, 2017

 —Mathew Specktor, author of American Dream Machine and Los Angeles Review of Books Senior Editor

 “Art and life, life and art: What is the border between them, or does it even exist?
-In The Doubles, Scott Esposito deftly blurs the line.
+In The Doubles, Veronica Esposito deftly blurs the line.
 Framed through the lens of film criticism, The Doubles is, in fact, a book that defies categorization, jump-cutting narrative (cultural and otherwise), memoir, and aesthetic insight into a hybrid that is often surprising and always rigorous.
 In the process, The Doubles manages to highlight both art’s effect and its necessity: the way a work (or works) can get inside us, transforming not only how we think but also who we are.”

 —David L. Ulin, author of Sidewalking: Coming to Terms with Los Angeles

-Part memoir-through-film, part inquiry into the effect art has on our lives, The Doubles is a passionate, exquisitely written examination of 14 films that have come to define him.
+Part memoir-through-film, part inquiry into the effect art has on our lives, The Doubles is a passionate, exquisitely written examination of 14 films that have come to define her.
 Retelling one film per year, and covering 20 years of Esposito’s life from 1996 – 2016, The Doubles shows the development via film the formation of self-identity.
 From classic cinema like A Clockwork Orange to cosmological documentaries like A Brief History of Time to offbeat works like Koyaanisqatsi and major contemporary fare like Boyhood, Esposito’s book inquires into the possibilities of a medium that has made us all.